 A Gate is a connection point for relating a Message outside an InteractionFragment with a Message inside the InteractionFragment ...
 Gates are connected through Messages.
 A Gate is actually a representative of an OccurrenceSpecification that is not in the same scope as the Gate.
-Gates play different roles: we have formal gates on InteractionJuses, expression gates on CombinedFragments.
+Gates play different roles: we have formal gates on Interactions, actual gates on InteractionUses, expression gates on CombinedFragments.